 A trio of legendary Pretty Cures from 10,000 years ago that once saved the world from an evil darkness.
 Only their 3 relics remain, and one of their Mentor Mascots, Melan, has managed to outlive them.All 3 of them have the following tropes:

 The leader of the evil force known only as "Jikochuu/Selfish".
 He led a successful invasion of the Trump Kingdom, but was petrified by Princess Marie-Ange.
 The agents of Jikochuu now seek to revive him by turning Psyches into Jikochuus, the act of which generates the negative energy needed to undo his petrification.
-He's the father of Regina who serve as his Dragon.
+He was originally the King of the Trump Kingdom, and Marie-Ange's father.

 Abusive Father: Whoo, boy.
 Implied a bit before he finally speaks at Regina in episode 21, who's deathly afraid of him.
 Shown in full detail in episode 21, where he tries to electrocute his own daughter just to keep her bound to his own will and doesn't care if she falls into a pit of lava for defying him.

 In episode 22, He even uses a real life Abuser tatic (Pretending to be sorry for their anger) just to trick her into giving her dark energy to make the pain in her heart go away, even when she was being treated better then he ever treated her.